-- (i) Reviewed the scope of work and audit plan of the external auditors. - (ii) Reviewed with the external auditors, the results of their audit, the audit report and internal control recommendations in respect of improvements in the internal control procedures noted in the course of their audit. - (iii) Reviewed the adequacy of the internal audit scope and plan, and the findings identified by the internal audit function.
+- (i) Reviewed the scope of work and audit plan of the external auditors. - (ii) Reviewed with the external auditors, the results of their audit, the audit report and internal control recommendations in respect of improvements in the internal control procedures noted in the course of their audit.
+The AC met once (1) with the external auditors without the presence of the executive Board members and management during the financial year under review. - (iii) Reviewed the adequacy of the internal audit scope and plan, and the findings identified by the internal audit function.